Mengzouzoe/For-Exercise/README.md

 # For-Exercise
-This is a repo for exercise
+This is a repo for exercise in the key of C major.